Beaver: Family life

 The core of beaver social organization is the family, which is composed of an adult male and an adult female in a monogamous pair and their offspring.
 Beaver families can have as many as ten members; groups about this size require multiple lodges.
 Mutual grooming and play fighting maintain bonds between family members, and aggression between them is uncommon.

 Adult beavers mate with their partners, though partner replacement appears to be common.
 A beaver that loses its partner will wait for another one to come by.
 Estrus cycles begin in late December and peak in mid-January.
 Females may have two to four estrus cycles per season, each lasting 12–24 hours.
 The pair typically mate in the water and to a lesser extent in the lodge, for half a minute to three minutes.

 Up to four young, or kits, are born in spring and summer, after a three or four-month gestation.
 Newborn beavers are precocial with a full fur coat, and can open their eyes within days of birth.
 Their mother is the primary caretaker, while their father maintains the territory.
 Older siblings from a previous litter also play a role.

-After they are born, the kits spend their one to two months in the lodge.
+After they are born, the kits spend their first one to two months in the lodge.
 Kits suckle for as long as three months, but can eat solid food within their second week and rely on their parents and older siblings to bring it to them.
 Eventually, beaver kits explore outside the lodge and forage on their own, but may follow an older relative and hold onto their backs.
 After their first year, young beavers help their families with construction.
 Beavers sexually mature around 1.5–3 years.
 They become independent at two years old, but remain with their parents for an extra year or more during times of food shortage, high population density, or drought.